 The hall is the largest room in the building and has a polished sprung wooden floor.
 The room is 9.3metres x 12.6 metres.
 There is a stage at one end.
 There are radiators sufficient to heat the hall in approximately 30 minutes.
 The boiler controls are in the room adjacent to the kitchen.
 Toilet facilities are situated either side of the front door and through the exit doors to the left of the stage.

-The hall ceiling lighting and wall lights are controlled from switches on the wall to the left of the ladder storage.
-The lighting rig on the roof of the hall is owned by Rottingdean Drama Society and cannot be used by hall hirers under any circumstances.
+The hall’s ceiling and wall lights are controlled by switches on the wall between the entrance doors and the ladder storage.
+The lighting rigs on the ceiling of the hall and above the stage are owned by Rottingdean Drama Society and cannot be used by other hall users under any circumstances.

 Chairs and tables